inclement/noGo/README.rst

 noGo
 ====

 noGo is a cross-platform sgf viewer and editor.
-It is written in Python, and uss the Gomill suite of Go utilities to read SGFs and keep track of board logic.
+It is written in Python, and uses the Gomill suite of Go utilities to read SGFs and keep track of board logic.
 The GUI is built using the kivy graphical framework.

+noGo is a work in progress, and any questions, bug reports, requests, suggestions or anything else are welcome!
+Please contact alexanderjohntaylor@gmail.com

 Licensing
 =========

+noGo is distributed with the Gomill set of SGF utilities.
+The APK form is also bundled with a full set of python libraries and the kivy gui framework.

 noGo
 ----

-noGo is currently not published under any licence.
-No permission is given to use the software in any form, except for its components where they are individually licensed.
+noGo is published under the GNU General Public License version 3, which can be found in gpl.txt.

 Gomill
 ------